mughees-asif/portfolio/content/jobs/UAS/index.md

 ---

 - Participating in the IMechE Unmanned Aerial Systems yearly challenge through a university-funded project.
-- Collaborating to develop a telemetry system and an advanced algorithm for autonomous flight using Java and C.
+- Collaborating to develop an autonomous flight system.